NYC Dog Trainer – Puppy Training, Obedience And Behavioral Dog Training

 During the maintenance phase commands are reinforced and practiced over time, in more and more complex situations, until the owner is confident in her own ability to undertake regular training exercises.

-For this reason, we recommend weekly maintenance sessions with one of our trainers for at least one to three months after completion of the proofing phase.
+We recommend weekly maintenance sessions with one of our trainers for at least one to three months after completion of the proofing phase.

 Ovidiu’s dog training career started in 1997 when he joined the private practice of a former police dog trainer.
 Ovidiu has trained dogs for Schutzhund competitions, dog shows and for private clients.
 He has specialized in obedience, tracking, protection and behavioral dog training.